-Rome isn’t simply one of the most beautiful cities in the world — it’s also one of the most delicious.
+Hop off the train at Rome's Termini train station and you'll soon learn Rome isn’t simply one of the most beautiful cities in the world — it’s also one of the most delicious.
 If you’re planning a trip to the Eternal City, you owe it to yourself to experience the remarkable diversity of traditional Roman cuisine.

-A rich culinary history
+Roman food has a rich culinary history

 As an expanding empire, Rome not only tapped into the traditions of its subjects from England to the Far East, it also left its indelible imprint behind when it departed.